 Now medically retired, Derrick feels lucky to have gotten a second chance at life, and has high hopes for his future.
 He is looking forward to starting a life with his newlywed wife Cara and making memories with his son Donovan, but the obstacles Derrick has to deal with in his home overshadow his joys.
 Struggling with everyday tasks, like brushing his teeth because the counter tops are too high, prevent him from spending quality time with his family.
 Derrick feels that once he receives a specially adapted custom Homes For Our Troops home he can truly begin to rebuild his life.

 The freedom and independence he will regain in the HFOT home will fuel Derrick’s ambition to finish his bachelor’s degree in cyber security, and fulfill his dream of opening his own business someday.
+He is currently working as an advanced cyber risk researcher now.
 “I want to show and prove to others it is possible to be a productive, valued member of society after injury – all we need is a little help from the people we served and protected,” Derrick says.

 Originally from Pennsylvania, Derrick is choosing to build his home in North Carolina because he has built a support network there and, most importantly, it is where he met Cara, the love of his life.

 Derrick is incredibly grateful to be receiving an HFOT home and considers HFOT’s donors and supporters his guardian angels.
 “Your love and support for Veterans like me gives me hope.
 If I can help just one person in the same way, life and all its trials will be worth it,” he says.